robovm/robovm-robopods/google-play-games/ios/README.md

 This should allow you to easily extend to include items such as Leaderboard...
 To see an example of a game using Leaderboard, signin, AdMobs check out [Wordfiesta](wordfiesta.com).
 It is available for [iOS](https://itunes.apple.com/bj/app/word-fiesta-free-version/id1050452690?mt=8) and [Android](https://play.google.com/store/apps/details?id=com.wordfiesta.free_version).

-*Note:* With Xcode 8.1 and Xcode 8.2 there is an error preventing your from running on a simulator.
+*Note:* With Xcode 8.1 and Xcode 8.2 there is an error preventing you from running on a simulator.
 You will get an error: `[GPGManager signIn:didSignInForUser:withError:]:[main] FAILED LOGGING INTO GOOGLE PLUS GAMES` Until this is addressed by Apple you will need to run it on a device.